 A complete pre-screening audition packet for this degree program must include:

-- A 20-30-minute conducting video (where the candidate is visible from the front) demonstrating works of contrasting styles; it is preferred to show examples of both rehearsal and performance, if possible.
+1. A 15-minute conducting video (where the candidate is visible from the front) demonstrating works of contrasting styles; it is preferred to show examples of both rehearsal and performance, if possible.

 Questions may be directed to Maestro Simeone Tartaglione, tartaglione@cua.edu.